jakeee51/WYMMS/README.md

 - [ ] Setup: During setup have someone take her to ICPC for 3 roses.
       Then have that someone take them somewhere else as if it were just another hangout.
       Then have that someone take them to me (holding other 2 roses) and voice listener ready.
-      Before arriving have that someone's phone sneakily already be running the app
+      Before arriving, sneakily have that person's phone already be running the app
 - [ ] Do the thing